HenryGeorgist/go-fathom/README.md

-# go-consequences
+# go-fathom

-An Economic Consequences Library written in Golang
+A package to leverage go-consequences with fathom data

 This library provides tools to support evaluating natural hazards interacting with concequence receptors.
 An example would be a flood represented by depth interacting with a residential structure to produce an estimate of economic losses at the residential structure.